 The second room is Alice in Wonderland themed, with a giant faux tree the cats can meander both inside and outside of.
 There is much more room to interact with the cats in this room, but not much seating.

 Have you visited a Cat Cafe before?
 Or maybe a Goat Cafe?
 Are the Goat Cafe’s located indoors?
-What did you think?
-Let us know in the comments!
-Read about more of our experiences in Tokyo, and all of Japan.
+We would love to hear more about other cafes located throughout Tokyo.